fingerthief/minimal-chat/README.md

 To use MinimalGPT with the various language models, you'll need to obtain API keys from their respective providers:

 - **OpenAI (GPT-3, GPT-4)**: Sign up for an API key at [OpenAI's website](https://beta.openai.com/signup/).
-- **Google PaLM**: Follow the instructions in the [Google PaLM API documentation](https://developers.generativeai.google/tutorials/setup) to set up your API key.
 - **Anthropic Claude-3**: Request access to the Claude API by filling out the form on [Anthropic's website](https://www.anthropic.com/product).

 Once you have your API keys, input them in the app's settings to start using the corresponding language models.